-I joined Instagram but my favourite social media platform is Pinterest.
+My favourite social media platform is Pinterest.
 I can spend hours there.
 I have boards for all my novels, one board with some great old photos of Dublin (which is an enormous help to me in writing The Fitzgeralds of Dublin Series) and many more, including my favourite TV series, films, music etc.

 IF YOU WEREN’T AN AUTHOR, WHAT WOULD YOU BE UP TO?

 Something involving historical research.
 I love research!
 I’m a research nerd!

 IT’S THE LAST DAY AND THE EARTH IS FACING OBLIVION – WHAT BOOK WOULD YOU READ?